zeemohamed7/flamingo-public/README.md

 Flamingo's Melodic Memories feature is an enchanting playlist creation tool.
 It allows you to curate a playlist filled with loving notes and meaningful lyrics, making it a heartfelt tribute to your journey together.
 With Flamingo's easy-to-use interface, you can add songs, organize the playlist, and create a unique musical experience for your recipient.

 ### Technologies Used
-Flamingo is built using modern web technologies, including:

-React.js: A popular JavaScript library for building user interfaces.
+- React.js: A popular JavaScript library for building user interfaces.
 It enables dynamic and interactive components, enhancing the overall user experience.
-Node.js: A powerful runtime environment for executing JavaScript code on the server-side.
+- Node.js: A powerful runtime environment for executing JavaScript code on the server-side.
 It provides a robust foundation for building scalable and efficient web applications.
-MongoDB: A flexible and scalable NoSQL database solution.
+- MongoDB: A flexible and scalable NoSQL database solution.
 It allows for seamless storage and retrieval of user data, ensuring a reliable and efficient gifting experience.

 ### Installation
 To install and run Flamingo locally, follow these steps: